 Aviatrix brings a lot of value inside the Google Cloud network and across multiple public clouds with standard, consistent, and repeatable networking and security.
 This section addresses some of the critical use cases and challenges Aviatrix solves in both reference architectures.
 For the complete list, refer to the link here for more details.

-The following diagram shows a repeatable design where all enterprise branches are connected to an Aviatrix Transit Gateway in Google Cloud.
-The Aviatrix Transit Gateway in Google Cloud is then connected to another Aviatrix Transit Gateway in a different public cloud to build MCNA with the consistent and standard operating model.
+The following blueprint demonstrates a repeatable design where enterprise branches are connected to an Aviatrix Transit Gateway in Google Cloud.
+The Aviatrix Transit Gateway in Google Cloud is then connected to another Aviatrix Transit Gateway in a different public cloud to provide a consistent and standard operating model.

 Aviatrix allows multi-tenant support between Google Cloud and on-premises.
 Each tenant can be placed in an isolated segment, enabling customers to provide air-gaping from on-premise to Google Cloud, between VPCs, or across clouds like a VRF model.

 Next-Generation Firewall (NGFW) and other 3rd party services such as advance load balancers are integral to enterprise deployments.
 The Aviatrix FireNet framework is a cost-effective and automated way to service chain those services in the traffic flow with a simplified policy.
 FireNet allows NGFW (and other services) insertion for E/W, Ingress, and Egress in this model as well.